---

 ## When Crawler Control Matters

-Most small sites don't need to optimize crawler behavior.
-But it matters when:
+Most small sites don't need to optimize crawler behavior, but it matters when:

 **Crawl budget concerns**: Sites with 10,000+ pages need Google to prioritize important content.
 Block low-value pages (search results, filtered products, admin areas) so crawlers focus on what matters.